Hike the Lares Trek and Short Inca Trail to Machu Picchu in 5 Days - Orange Nation Peru

 • Difficulty: Moderate

-Upon reaching Wiñay Wayna (Quechua for Forever Young), we explore this site that has remained well preserved for many centuries and that was only discovered after Machu Picchu.
-Climbing to each section with our guide giving us a quick explanation for the use of each section.
+As we climb each section, our guide giving us a quick explanation for the use of each section.
 Once we reach the top, we arrive at a campsite of the same name.
-We tuck into our gourmet box lunch and enjoy the dazzling views of this amazing site.
-Here we intersect with the Classic Inca Trail, this is also a great opportunity to make use of the restrooms.
+We tuck into our gourmet box lunch with incredible views stretching out for miles in front of us.

 • Meals: Breakfast in the Hotel – Picnic Lunch – Dinner